pyTonicis/seat-corp-mining-tax/README.md

 ```

 ## First Steps
-In the first step, please open the settings page and select your corporation under the global settings.
+In the first step, please open the settings page and select your corporation at global settings.
 All other settings such as tax rate can be set as desired.

 If you want to use EvE Janice as a price provider, you need to apply for a valid API Key and enter it in the field "Price Provider API Key".

 ## Screenshots